The Second Summit Toolkit

 It requires questioning the story that built your career.

-The Second Summit Toolkit is a practical collection of 15 reflection tools designed for leaders who have already achieved success and want to rethink what comes next.
-Each tool is short, direct and structured as a thinking framework.
+The Second Summit Toolkit is a practical collection of 15 reflection tools designed for people who have already achieved enough success and want to rethink what comes next.
+Each tool is short, direct, and structured as a thinking framework.
 Not motivational advice.
-But intellectual instruments for exploring questions most leadership literature avoids.
+But intellectual instruments for exploring questions that most leadership literature avoids.

 The tools are organized into four parts that mirror the inner journey from success to meaning.